About HIPAA: The Health Insurance Portability and Accountability Act

-HIPAA, also known as Health Insurance Portability & Accountability Act of 1996, is public law enacted by Congress to help members of the general public protect the security and confidentiality of their medical health records.
-You have several rights you may assert under HIPAA which can help to further protect the privacy of your medical health records.
+HIPAA is public law enacted by congress to help members of the general public protect the security and confidentiality of their medical health records.
+You have several rights you may assert under HIPAA, which can help to further protect the privacy of your medical health records.

-The information collected by any health care provider, health care plan, or health care clearinghouse will vary in every situation.
-Generally the information that HIPAA strives to protect is all individually identifiable health information held or transmitted by a covered entity.
+The information collected by any health care provider, health care plan or health care clearinghouse (an entity who handles transfers of information from one organization to another), will vary in every situation.
+Generally the information that HIPAA strives to protect is all individually identifiable health information held or transmitted by a Covered Entity.

 Upon entry to the hospital you will be asked to sign an authorization form.
 The substance of the authorization form will vary by institution, but generally, you are authorizing the hospital to treat you and to access your medical history.
-The authorization will also set forth any potential disclosures of your medical information and how you may go about complaining about disclosures or requesting an accounting of any disclosures.
+The authorization will also set forth any potential disclosures of your medical information and how you may go about requesting an accounting of any disclosures.
+In general, the health care provider is authorized to use your personal information for their own purposes to provide appropriate care for you, and to complete billing for the services.
+They are also authorized to share necessary information about you with other organizations who would be considered Business Associates to conduct their business.
+These Business Associates will be held to the same privacy standards as your original health care provider.

 You have the right to revoke your authorization at anytime.
 Should you decide to revoke your authorization you should notify the hospital in writing.

-All of the requirements in your medical authorization are negotiable.
-You have the right to request that any covered entity not share your health information with certain parties or only use your information in a way that you deem proper.
-Hospitals are not required to agree to your restrictions, but most have procedures in place for making accommodations.
+The requirements in your medical authorization are negotiable, but only to a very limited degree.
+You have the right to request that any Covered Entity not share your health information with certain parties or only use your information in a way that you deem proper.
+However, providers are not required to agree to your restrictions.

 In general, most institutions use your information for the purposes of treatment, payment, education and training of staff, research, family notification, advertising and fundraising.
-The specific uses of your information will be set out in the hospital’s HIPAA Notice of Privacy Practices packet.
-If you want to know how your information will be used by the requisite institution, you should request a copy of this packet.
+Under the Affordable Care Act some of your information may be traded among various agencies for the purpose of making sure that you are receiving all essential benefits in your health insurance coverage.
+The specific uses of your information will be set out in the health care provider’s HIPAA Notice of Privacy Practices packet.
+If you want to know how your information will be used by an institution, you should request a copy of this packet, though it is required that one be given to you at your first encounter.
+In addition, you have the right to ask for an accounting at any point as to who has accessed your personal information including your medical record

-Disclosures are required when requested by you or your personal representative, when it is feared that you may harm a third party, or for Health and Human Services compliance investigations.
+Disclosures are required when requested by you or your personal representative, when it is feared that you may harm a third party or for HHS compliance and other police investigations, or when ordered by a court of law.

 Pennsylvania Statute on Alcohol and Drug Treatment

-In Pennsylvania, records for treatment for drug or alcohol abuse are protected under 71 Pa.C.S 1690.108.
+In Pennsylvania, records for treatment for drug or alcohol abuse are protected under state law, which provides greater protections than HIPAA.
+71 Pa.C.S 1690.108.
 Records of drug and alcohol treatment may not be disclosed except, “with the patient's consent and only (i) to medical personnel exclusively for purposes of diagnosis and treatment of the patient or (ii) to government or other officials exclusively for the purpose of obtaining benefits due the patient as a result of his drug or alcohol abuse or drug or alcohol dependence.”

 There are only a limited number of other circumstances when your records for treatment of drug or alcohol abuse may be disclosed under Pennsylvania law.

-Before filing a formal complaint for unauthorized disclosure of your medical records you should try to resolve the issue with the requisite health institution.
+Before filing a formal complaint for unauthorized disclosure of your medical records you should try to resolve the issue with the individual health care provider.
 If you are unable to remedy the problem you should try contacting the following organizations to file a formal complaint.
+Keep in mind that you as an individual have no private cause of action against a provider for violation of HIPAA, but there are serious sanctions provided for by the law which are enforced generally through the Office of Civil Rights, Department of Health and Human Services.

 Pennsylvania Department of Health: